Benefits and Allowances

 The Homemaker’s Scheme makes it easier for a homemaker to qualify for a higher rate of State Pension Contributory when you reach pension age.

-A homemaker, under the Homemaker’s Scheme, is a man or woman who provides full-time care for either:
+A homemaker, under the Homemaker’s Scheme, is someone who provides full-time care for either:

 • a child under 12